 AI Search Behavior Study: 88% Accept AI Mode Results As-Is

-A new AI search user behavior study surfaced on Ignite Visibility’s Ignite Friday found that 88% of users accept what Google’s AI Mode hands them and never scroll to compare — while in the older AI Overviews format, users scroll backward to comparison-shop roughly half the time.
-For any business owner trying to get found, that gap changes the math: in AI Mode, the source the model cites is very often the only source the buyer ever sees.
+A new AI search user behavior study found that 88% of users accept what Google’s AI Mode hands them and never scroll to compare sources.
+In the older AI Overviews format, users scroll backward to comparison-shop roughly 50% of the time.
+The gap has direct consequences for any business trying to be found: in AI Mode, the source the model cites is very often the only source the buyer ever sees.

 Why It Matters

 For two decades, search was a comparison engine.
 A buyer typed a query, saw ten blue links, and clicked around before deciding.
-That browsing behavior is exactly what gave smaller businesses a shot — you didn’t have to be ranked #1, you just had to be on the page and worth a click.
+That browsing behavior gave smaller businesses a shot: you didn’t have to be ranked #1, you just had to be on the page and worth a click.

 What’s New / How It Works

-The behavioral split is the headline, but the episode — hosted by Danny Collen — tied it to a broader shift in where AI models pull their sources.
+The behavioral split is the headline, but it ties to a broader shift in where AI models pull their sources.
 The standout: LinkedIn has climbed to the #2 most-cited source in AI answers, behind only YouTube.
 That is a structural signal, not a fluke.
 Models favor sources with clear authorship, consistent entity data, and content that reads as first-hand expertise rather than commodity copy.

 On the paid side, two changes matter for operators running ads.
-ChatGPT is rolling out pay-per-conversion ads, meaning advertisers can pay on outcomes rather than clicks inside a conversational surface — the first real ad inventory inside an AI assistant.
-And Google is reshaping its own ad and data stack underneath everyone’s feet.
+ChatGPT is rolling out pay-per-conversion ads, so advertisers can pay on outcomes rather than clicks inside a conversational surface, the first real ad inventory inside an AI assistant.
+Google is also reshaping its own ad and data stack underneath everyone’s feet.

 The Numbers